-Calgary has definitely earned its spot as one of the best places to live in the world for three consecutive years in a row (2010-2012), according to the Economist Magazine’s Liveability Survey.
+Calgary has definitely earned its spot as one of the best places to live in the world for five consecutive years in a row (2010-2014), according to the Economist Magazine’s Liveability Survey.
 It’s true; Calgary has lots to offer its residents and more than ever before as the city continues to grow at an astounding rate.

 There are many quality characteristics Calgary has that set it apart from the rest, making it an easy choice for people to call it their home.
 Here are seven of those:

 Calgary is one of Canada’s Economic Strengths.
 Over the past decade, the city has remained as one of the best, if not THE best performing urban centres in Canada and is expected to continue to do so for a while yet.

-One of the main driving forces behind the well-performing economy is the large number of major corporations who have chosen to set up their office headquarters in Calgary.
+One of the main driving forces behind the strong economy is the large number of major corporations who have chosen to set up their office headquarters in Calgary.
 The city has the highest concentration of head offices per capita in Canada, which has given way to countless job opportunities in a wide diversity of industries.

 Calgary also has the second lowest unemployment rate, sitting at 4.5% in February 2013.
 And with a predicted employment growth in Alberta’s oil sands from 75,000 to more than 900,000 jobs over the next 25 years, there will be lots of opportunity to go around.
 What’s not to love about that?!

 Calgary is becoming a major hub of tourism in Western Canada.
 Calgary saw the best Tourism Growth in Canada in 2012, where visitors spent a staggering $1.4 billion dollars on activities, events, restaurants, hotels, shops and more.
 As a matter of fact, in 2012 there were 12.8 million passengers who traveled to or from Calgary’s YYC international airport!